 A car accident is one of the scariest moments in anyone’s life.
 It can cause permanent physical injuries and lasting emotional scars.
 What makes a car accident even worse is when the at-fault driver leaves you to deal with the aftermath and foot the bill.
-Unfortunately, hit and run accidents are common in densely populated areas, such as Washington, DC -- in 2015 there were almost 5,000 hit and run accidents in the district.
-You may need the help of an experienced hit and run accident attorney to help you with your case.
+Unfortunately, hit and run accidents are common in densely populated areas, such as Washington, DC.
+You may need the help of an experienced Washington, DC car accident attorney to help you with your case.

 After a hit and run accident, you may feel overwhelmed.
 In addition to physical injuries and financial debt, you also have to answer all the unknowns – when will I be able to return to work?
 Can I afford a rental car while mine is being repaired?
 How will we catch the driver who hit me?
 How will I pay for the medical expenses that are piling up?

 There is good news – you don’t have to walk through this process alone.
 The hit and run attorneys at Regan Zambri Long PLLC are hands-on lawyers who will not only passionately fight for your rights in the courtroom, but help guide you through this journey every step of the way.
 They will negotiate with insurance companies on your behalf so you can focus on getting your life back on track.

 Past clients agree that you are treated like family at Regan Zambri Long.
 You can trust the expertise of our attorneys, which will reduce the enormous stress following a hit and run car accident.
 The initial consultation is free and the attorneys do not collect a fee unless a settlement or verdict is reached in your favor.